YaxinHou/Meta-Expert/README.md

-# A Square Peg in a Square Hole: Meta-Expert for Long-Tailed Semi-Supervised Learning
+# Yaxin Hou, Yuheng Jia, A Square Peg in a Square Hole: Meta-Expert for Long-Tailed Semi-Supervised Learning, International Conference on Machine Learning, 13th-19th July, Vancouver, 2025.
 This is an official [PyTorch](http://pytorch.org) implementation for **A Square Peg in a Square Hole: Meta-Expert for Long-Tailed Semi-Supervised Learning**.

 ## Introduction